cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-06-22-how-to-give-a-great-technical-presentation.md

 It's basically a sales pitch in which you have to quickly convince a few people (hopefully your potential managers) that you are the right person for the job.

 If the market needs you, the employer will trust you more.
-That's exactly what you need in order to request a higher pay.
+That's exactly what you need in order to request a higher paycheck.
 You need to tell them about your **vision**, and that you've already **done something**.
 If you cannot make these two points in 5 minutes, you've already lost.